Catapush/catapush-docs/AndroidSDK/DOCUMENTATION_ANDROID_SDK.md

 You must initialize Catapush in your class that extends `Application`.

-You also have to provide your customized notification style template here.
+You also have to provide one or more customized notification style templates here, on for each notification channel that your app created in the Android `NotificationManager`.

 Your `Application.onCreate()` method should contain the following lines: